-Communications Systems, Inc. (herein collectively referred to as "CSI," "our," "we" or the "Company") is a Minnesota corporation organized in 1969 that operates directly and through its subsidiaries located in the United States (U.S.), Costa Rica, the United Kingdom (U.K.) and China.
-CSI is principally engaged through its Suttle business unit in the manufacture and sale of modular connecting and wiring devices for voice and data communications, digital subscriber line filters, and structured wiring systems and through its Transition Networks business unit in the manufacture and sale of media and rate conversion products for telecommunications networks.
+Communications Systems, Inc. (herein collectively referred to as "CSI," "our," "we" or the "Company") is a Minnesota corporation organized in 1969 that operates directly and through its subsidiaries located in the United States ("U.S."), Costa Rica, the United Kingdom ("U.K.") and China.
+CSI is principally engaged through its Suttle business unit in the manufacture and sale of modular connecting and wiring devices for voice and data communications, digital subscriber line filters, and structured wiring systems and through its Transition Networks business unit in the manufacture and sale of media conversion products, Ethernet switches, and other connectivity and data transmission products.
 Through its JDL Technologies business unit, CSI also provides IT solutions including network design, computer infrastructure installations, IT service management, change management, network security, and network operation services.